a330900neo/Airbus-panel-creator-fun-/README.md

-# Advanced Python Cockpit Panel Editor
+# Fun Airbus panel creator

 A powerful, single-file, browser-based application for designing, editing, and simulating interactive aircraft cockpit panels.
 It features a drag-and-drop interface, mobile-friendly touch controls, and a built-in Python scripting engine (powered by Brython) to create custom logic for your buttons and indicators.